PG&E Bill Too High? Here's What Actually Works in 2026

 The Real Solutions — What Permanently Changes Your Bill

 Rate plan optimization and discount programs reduce exposure.
-The following options fundamentally change your relationship with PG&E — some reduce it, some eliminate it entirely.
+The following options fundamentally change your relationship with PG&E — some reduce it significantly, some eliminate it entirely.

 Solar + Battery Storage

 A correctly sized solar system with battery storage is the most powerful tool available to a PG&E homeowner in 2026.
 Solar generates power during the day.
-The battery stores excess for the 4–9pm peak window — the exact hours you'd otherwise be paying 40¢+/kWh.
-Under NEM 3.0, the battery is what makes solar worth it.
-Without it, you're generating cheap and buying expensive.
-With it, you're using your own power when it costs the most.
+The battery stores excess for the 4–9pm peak window — the exact hours you’d otherwise be paying 40¢+/kWh.
+Under NEM 3.0, the battery is what makes solar deliver maximum savings.
+Without it, you’re generating cheap power and still buying expensive.
+With it, you’re using your own power when grid electricity costs the most.
 Typical monthly bill after solar + battery: $20–$60.
-Typical monthly bill before: $250–$400.
-Free solar estimate →
+Typical monthly savings vs. current bill: $150–$400/month.
+See your savings estimate →

-A Power Purchase Agreement locks in a rate per kWh lower than PG&E charges — typically $0.15–$0.21/kWh versus PG&E's 32¢+ — with $0 upfront cost.
+A Power Purchase Agreement locks in a rate per kWh lower than PG&E charges — typically $0.15–$0.21/kWh versus PG&E’s 32¢+ — with $0 upfront cost.
 The solar provider owns the system; you buy the power it generates at a fixed rate.
 When PG&E raises rates, your PPA rate stays flat.
-Over 20–25 years that gap compounds significantly.
+That gap compounds to tens of thousands in savings over 20–25 years.
 Available through LightReach, GoodLeap, and EnFin.
-Learn about PPA options →
+See PPA options →

 Standalone Battery — Peak Rate Shield

-Even without solar, a home battery can be charged from the grid during off-peak hours (midnight to 3pm on most PG&E plans) and discharged during the 4–9pm peak window.
-On PG&E's TOU rates, that's the difference between paying 15¢/kWh and 45¢/kWh for the same electricity.
-The LightReach Battery Lease requires $0 down and no solar.
-Best for homeowners who can't install solar but want immediate peak-rate protection.
+Even without solar, a home battery charged from the grid during off-peak hours (midnight to 3pm on most PG&E plans) and discharged during the 4–9pm peak window can save $50–$120/month on its own.
+That’s the difference between paying 15¢/kWh and 45¢/kWh for the same electricity.
+The LightReach Battery Lease requires $0 down and no solar required.
+Best for homeowners who can’t install solar but want immediate peak-rate savings.
 See battery options →

-GridGen — Get Off PG&E Delivery Charges Entirely
+GridGen — Eliminate Up to 80% of PG&E Delivery Charges

 If you’re in Pioneer Community Energy territory — El Dorado Hills, Loomis, Rocklin, Lincoln, Auburn, Granite Bay — GridGen installs solar + Powerwall with $0 upfront, no credit check, billed directly on your utility bill.
 It reduces PG&E delivery charges up to 80% without requiring a loan or ownership decision.
 The most accessible option for Pioneer territory homeowners who want to stop the bleeding immediately.
 Learn about GridGen →

-Before spending anything, shift your highest-consumption appliances outside the 4–9pm peak window.
-Dishwasher, laundry, EV charging, pool pump — running these overnight or before 4pm at PG&E's off-peak rate of approximately 15–18¢/kWh instead of the peak rate of 40¢+ can reduce a $300 bill by $30–$60/month for zero dollars invested.
+Shift your highest-consumption appliances outside the 4–9pm peak window.
+Dishwasher, laundry, EV charging, pool pump — running these overnight or before 4pm at PG&E’s off-peak rate of approximately 15–18¢/kWh instead of the peak rate of 40¢+ can save $30–$60/month for zero dollars invested.
 Set your appliance timers tonight.
-It takes 10 minutes and works immediately.
+It works immediately.

 You may have seen PG&E announce that some customers would pay about 5% less in 2026 — roughly $7/month for a typical 500 kWh household.
 This is real, but needs context.

 The 10-year trend is what matters for a decision about solar, batteries, or a PPA.
-Rates went up 101% in the last decade.
-PG&E's own GRC filing projects flat bills through 2027 — not declining, not dramatically increasing.
+Rates went up 104% in the last decade per CPUC data.
+A 5% dip in a single year doesn’t change the trajectory.
 The window to lock in a lower rate via PPA or solar while that stabilization is happening is actually a favorable one.

 Yes — and the battery changes the math more than most guides explain.

 Solar plus battery in 2026 works by storing the daytime generation and using it at 6pm when the grid is most expensive.
-That's a different value mechanism — and it's more robust than the old NEM 1.0 model because it doesn't depend on PG&E's willingness to credit you fairly.
-You're using your own power.
-They can't change the rate you pay yourself.
+That’s a more robust value mechanism because it doesn’t depend on PG&E’s willingness to credit you fairly.
+You’re using your own power — they can’t change the rate you pay yourself.

-Want to see what solar + battery would actually cost and save for your specific home and PG&E rate plan?
-Free estimate, done virtually in 48 hours.
+Want someone to run the numbers for your specific home and PG&E rate plan?
+Free estimate, done virtually in 48 hours — no pressure, no obligation.

 Get My Free Solar Estimate →Stop Paying PG&E